b-lukaszuk/BS_wJ_eng/contents/randomness.md

 sco(s)
 ```

-A small victory, in result we got some integers that are very hard to predict
+A small victory.
+In result we got some integers that are very hard to predict
 for a human brain alone.

-Still, the numbers are unwieldy and look quite odd, how can we transform them
+Still, the numbers are unwieldy and look quite odd.
+How can we transform them
 into a function that returns `Float64` from the range `[0-1)`?
 The key is the
 modulo operator (`%` equivalent to `rem` function) in `getRandFromLCG` which is
 a reminder after division.
 It has an interesting property, the remainder of `i`